bjmorgan/defect_analysis/README.md

 - `chains.rb`.
 - `defectid`
-- `polyhedra`: Analyses a crystal structure to find polyhedra defined by a sub-lattice.
+- `find_polyhedra`: Analyses a crystal structure to find polyhedra defined by a sub-lattice.
 - `siteid`: Assigns mobile ions to volumetric sites in a structure.
 - `site_occupation.rb`
 - `site_site`